Skip to Main Content

 Where the Greenhouses End and the Table Begins

 Drive into El Ejido from the coast and the view is unmistakable: kilometres of white plastic sheeting stretched across the flatlands of Almería province, one of Europe's most productive agricultural zones.
 The greenhouses that supply tomatoes, peppers, and courgettes to supermarkets across the continent have long defined how outsiders see this corner of Andalusia, and not always flatteringly.
 What they obscure is something more interesting: a coastline with direct access to the Alborán Sea, a body of water sitting between the Spanish Mediterranean and the Strait of Gibraltar, with a marine ecosystem distinct from the broader Med.
-La Costa sits in this geographic and cultural tension, on the Bulevar de El Ejido, and it has built a Michelin-starred contemporary menu on exactly that contradiction.
+La Costa is a one-star restaurant in El Ejido, Almería, serving contemporary Mediterranean cuisine rooted in Alborán seafood and the region's greenhouse-grown produce.

 Spain's fine dining circuit is dense with coastal restaurants that claim the sea as their defining ingredient.
 Aponiente in El Puerto de Santa María holds three Michelin stars for its radical interpretation of marine ingredients.
 Quique Dacosta in Dénia has spent decades interrogating the Mediterranean pantry at the same price tier.
 La Costa operates in a different register: smaller scale, provincial rather than destination-circuit, and with a dual-ingredient premise that ties seafood to the vegetable production visible through every nearby window.
-That combination has earned it a Michelin star (2024) and two Repsol suns, placing it in a credentialed tier well above what El Ejido's reputation as an agricultural town might lead a first-time visitor to expect.
+That combination has earned it a Michelin star, placing it in a credentialed tier well above what El Ejido's reputation as an agricultural town might lead a first-time visitor to expect.

 The Alborán Argument